*Note, this blog will be periodically updated as new evidence emerges*

 Let’s first briefly address why wearing a mask is effective, then we will address the risks of exercising with a mask on.

 Wearing masks, of various forms, has been shown to decrease the risk of spreading viruses based on 88 studies.
 The PhD reviewers of this data at examine.com have done an amazing job of objectively reporting and summarizing the finding related to what masks do, and don’t do, to effect the transmissions of viruses, including COVID 19.
 It is the most thorough compilation of such data and is frequently updated, so I strongly urge you to peruse it.
 In short, they determine that masks will significantly reduce your chances of spreading and contracting COVID-19 compared to not wearing a mask.
 They also go into the relative effectiveness of different types of masks as well.
 Go here to check it out.
+Finally, I break down an excellent study from Duke on the effectiveness of 14 commonly used masks, as well as rank the masks with pictures here.

 Since the benefits are well hashed out in the above referenced article, let’s address the risks.
 This is something that is equally important.
 If the risks of wearing a mask are well known, it is easier to weigh those against the benefits of wearing a mask to determine action.